|Bible warning sticker.|

 William Lane Craig

 So the above list of do's and don't should be perfectly adequate for those good Christians requiring William Lane Craig's 'deeper understanding of the issues'.
 Don't worry about those feelings of horror, revulsion and pity for the children which William Lane Craig finds 'disappointing' and 'emotional'.
-If it's in your holy book it must be good, just like genocide to preserve racial purity.
+If it's in your holy book it must be good, just like genocide to preserve racial purity is.